plomino/PlominoDoc/docs/classes.rst

     returns the dates of all the days between the 2 dates.

 ``DateToString(d, format=None, db=None)``
     Converts a date to a string.
-If ``db`` is passed, use the database date format.
+If the database object is passed for the ``db`` parameter, use the database date format.

 ``htmlencode(s)``
     Replaces unicode characters with their corresponding HTML entities.